d-k-ivanov/docs/docs/Clouds/Bastion/SSH-Proxy-nix.md

-# Connect through Bastion host
+# Connect through Bastion host on Nix

 To connect via Bastion host which work as SSH Proxy you need simple ssh config on  your nix client machine: